Where Can I Access This Tool?

 Header Main Menu

-Accessible via /home
+Accessible via /home and most of the website.

-Pricing Page Menu
+Side-by-Side Pricing Menu - add-on

 Is accessible on any page by the default